-In the summer, campers flock to Traverse City for the National Cherry Festival, the Traverse City Film Festival, and warm days on Lake Michigan.
-If you’re hoping for a campsite during the National Cherry Festival or Traverse City Film Festival, plan well in advance, because these are by far the busiest weeks.
+In the summer, campers flock to Traverse City for the National Cherry Festival, and the Traverse City Film Festival.
+Additionally, if you’re hoping for a campsite during the National Cherry Festival or Traverse City Film Festival, plan well in advance, because these are by far the busiest weeks.

 A camping trip to Traverse City should also include a visit to the towering dunes of Sleeping Bear Dunes National Seashore, where you can climb the towers of sand and cut a slick route back down on a sled.

 The Best Traverse City Campgrounds for RV Enthusiasts

 We turned to RV camping enthusiasts on The Dyrt for the scoop on the best camping in Michigan around Traverse City for RVs.